![]() |

 15. Do You Use Tier Pricing?

-We design our trips for small groups of four to eight people.
-We think this is the ideal group size for exploration and enjoying your trek.
+Our Small–Group Trips are designed and budgeted for four–to–eight people — an ideal group size for the best enjoyment.
 As a result, we rarely use tier pricing.
-We may apply tier pricing to some Tibet destinations as there can be significant cost differences depending on group size.
-We always try to give a cost advantage to our trekkers and we adjust our administrative practices to give you the best value.↑
+We may consider tier pricing for some destinations, if significant cost variables exist that are dependent on group size.
+We always try to give a cost advantage to our travelers — just as we maintain modest administrative practices to provide you the best value.

 16. What Immunizations Or Medications Do I Need?

-This will vary for each individual and from destination to destination.
-We give you a list of recommended medical preparations to show your doctor or an overseas clinic.
-Travelers to Asia should spend reasonable effort and time for this — it is not worth getting sick!
-You want to be as healthy and fit as possible before you leave home.
-Carry any medications that you might need in their original containers and on your person (never in checked luggage).
-Review your dental health too and carry the recommended first aid supplies.↑
+Specific recommendations will vary for each individual and from destination to destination.
+We provide you with a list of recommended medical preparations to assist you and your doctor or clinic.
+Travelers to Asia should spend reasonable attention to suggested immunizations.
+You want to be as healthy and fit as possible before you leave home too.
+Carry all medications that you might need in their original containers and on your person (never in checked airline luggage).
+Bring a copy of your prescriptions with you.
+See your dentist too and carry the recommended first aid supplies.

 17. Will I Need A Passport Or Visa?

-Yes!
+Yes and Yes!
 Most important, your passport must be valid for six months beyond your travel dates.
-In addition, many countries require a Visa to enter — each country has unique Visa requirements and cost.
-Some countries, such as Thailand, offer free short term visas to Americans on arrival.
-Others, like Nepal, offer it on arrival but you must pay ($30.00USD for a two month Nepalese Tourist Visa).
-For India you must obtain it in advance, through their consulate in your home country, at a cost of $60.00USD (good for up to six months).
-Tibet and Bhutan require that you travel with an organized group, so we arrange it for you.↑
+In addition, all countries require an entry Visa.
+Each country has unique Visa requirements and cost.
+Some countries, such as Thailand, offer free short term visas to U.S. citizens on arrival.
+Nepal also offers visas on arrival (you complete your visa application and pay the fee on arrival, as part of the customs and immigration process).
+For countries like India, you must obtain a visa in advance, through their authorized agent, in your home country.
+Tibet and Bhutan and a few other countries have special and demanding requirements, so we generally arrange those visas for you.
+We'll tell you about any visa requirements for your trip destination.

 18. How Do I Pay For My Trip?

-Save $100 off the trip cost by paying in-full six months in advance.
-Many find this is a helpful way to budget their trip — paying for land costs early before finding the best air fare.
+Save $100 off the land cost by paying in-full at least six months in advance.
+Many find this is a helpful way to budget their trip expenses — paying for land costs early before purchasing air tickets and equipment.
 All our normal cancellation policies apply.
 For example, if you inform us sixty days before departure that you can't go on your trip, you lose nothing if you transfer to a later trip.
-Read the booking information on the Our Policies page, or on our Application Form, thoroughly for complete information about cancellation and all HHT policies.↑
+Read the booking information on the Our Policies page.
+We try to keep it simple!

 19. Should I Buy Travel Insurance?

-We recommend full travel insurance coverage including health, emergency evacuation and trip cancellation.
-You will receive information when you apply for your trek.
+We suggest full travel insurance coverage including health, emergency evacuation and trip cancellation.
+You will receive information when you apply for your trip.
 You may view our preferred partner's information for U. S. participants at http://www.travelinsure.com/what/selecthigh.htm?32307.
-For those outside the United States, please go to http://www.travelinsure.com/affiliate/wmedboc.htm?32307 for complete international travel insurance information.
-We require HHT travelers have health insurance as well as evacuation insurance.
-We don't want to compromise your safety over a minor expense — a helicopter rescue from a remote area can cost thousands and thousands of dollars!
+For those outside the United States, please see http://www.travelinsure.com/affiliate/wmedboc.htm?32307 for complete international travel insurance information.
+We require HHT travelers have emergency health insurance as well as evacuation insurance.
+We don't want to compromise your safety over a minor expense — a helicopter rescue from a remote area or trail can cost thousands and thousands of dollars!

-Another important insurance is Trip Cancellation coverage.
+Another important consideration is Trip Cancellation coverage.
 This insurance protects you if you can't travel because of an accident, ill health, death in the family or other covered reasons.
-If you don't have health insurance or if the policy you have doesn't cover travel outside the U.S., please let us know right away.
+If you don't have health insurance or if the policy you have doesn't cover travel outside the U.S., please let us know.
 We can suggest inexpensive short term health coverage.
-Some people prefer baggage and other supplemental insurance coverage.
-We don't require any insurance other than health and evacuation coverage, but encourage you to consider your options.
-You don't need to purchase your insurance through our provider but you must provide us proof of health and evacuation insurance coverage active for the duration of the trip.
-Insurance questions can be directed to Travel Insurance Services at 1-800-937-1387 (Monday-Friday 8:30am to 5pm PST) and ask for the Himalayan High Treks travel insurance representative.↑
+Some prefer baggage and supplemental insurance coverage too.
+We don't require any insurance other than emergency medical and evacuation coverage, but encourage you to consider your own circumstances.
+You don't need to purchase your insurance through our provider but you must provide us policy certificate proof of health and evacuation insurance coverage active for the duration of the trip.
+Insurance questions can be directed to Travel Insurance Services at 1-800-937-1387 (Monday-Friday 9:00am to 7:00pm EST).

-We give you a detailed packing list specific to your trek.
+We give you a detailed packing list designed for your trek specifics.
 Generally you need a warm jacket, rain gear, duffel bag, sleeping bag and pad (if camping), hiking boots, good long underwear and socks.
-Some supplies may be rented at local sporting goods outlets if you don't own them.↑
+Generally, the kind of equipment you need is no different from the kind of equipment you might use at home under similar circumstances and conditions.
+Some supplies may be rented at local sporting goods outlets or even at your meeting point city, if you don't own them.
+Ask us about your needs for the best suggestions.

 21. How Strenuous Are Your Trips?

-Our treks vary from gentle to strenuous.
-We use a descriptive rating system for our trips, defined on the main page for our Organized Trek section.
-People in general good health who exercise regularly can easily enjoy our trips.
-You do not carry a full heavy pack — just a day pack with water, camera, and personal items.
+Our treks vary from short and gentle to long and strenuous.
+Tours are always very mild and only involve mild day–walks.
+We use a descriptive rating system for our trips, defined on the Scheduled Trips page of this website.
+People in generally good health, who exercise regularly, can easily enjoy our trips.
+You do not carry a full, heavy pack — only a day pack with water, camera, and personal items.
 Even on our strenuous treks, we usually don't walk more than eight to twelve miles per day (three to six hours — everyone has a different pace).
-There are also appropriate rest days reflecting the needs of recent air travel or high altitude environment.
-The most important asset is a good positive attitude and simple physical preparation!
+There are also appropriate rest days reflecting the stress of recent air travel or being in a high altitude environment.
+The most important asset is a good, positive attitude and simple physical exercise preparation for endurance and comfort!

 We are happy to discuss whether a specific trip is appropriate for you.
 We help people with special needs on our trips, such as those recovering from cancer or other serious illnesses.
-We interview you and all participants on our trips to ensure that everyone enjoys their experience.
-Ultimately, the responsibility for picking the right trip is yours.
-Read the information we give you and ask questions.
-That way, you have access to all the information that will help you decide and prepare.
-Our cancellation policy is the most generous anywhere: Up to sixty prior to departure, if you decide a trip is not right for you after you register, we allow you to transfer to a different HHT trip and not lose a penny, quid or peso!
-Read the booking information on the Our Policies page, or on our Application Form, thoroughly for complete information about cancellation and all HHT policies.↑
+We personally consult with you and all participants on each trip to ensure that everyone is prepared for the journey and has the time of their life!
+Read the itinerary and information we give you and ask questions.
+That way, you have all the details to help you decide and prepare.
+Our cancellation policy is generous: Up to ninety days prior to departure, if you decide a trip is not right for you after you register, you can transfer to a different HHT trip and not lose a penny, quid, pound, euro or peso!
+Read the booking information on the Our Policies page thoroughly for complete information about cancellation and all HHT policies.

 22. Who Goes On Your Trips?

-We've had folks from 12 to 77 years of age (most are 30 to 50) on our trips and everyone from absolute beginners to very experienced mountaineers.
+We've had folks from 10 to 82 years of age (most often, 30 to 60) on our trips and everyone from absolute beginners to very experienced mountain hikers.
+Physical fitness, a healthy lifestyle, respect for nature, a curiosity for life and a positive attitude are usually more important than age or experience.
 We attract adventurers from every walk of life — 'professionals', teachers, students and retired folks as well.
-HHT Trekkers might come from the San Francisco Bay Area (where we're based), California or from around the world!
-What they have in common is a healthy, active lifestyle and very interesting lives — each has a special interest in the Himalayan world and its many unique treasures.
-Himalayan trekking attracts very special people!↑
+HHT travelers might come from the San Francisco Bay Area in California (where we're based), but most often from locations around the world!
+What they have in common is a healthy, active lifestyle and very interesting lives — each has a special curiosity for the world and its many unique treasures.
+Asian travel attracts very special people!

 23. What If Minimum Enrollment Is Not Reached For My Trek?

 Most of the time, if a group drops below four members it will still be possible to run your trip.
 If a leader is already overseas on other trips, they may be able to accompany you.
-However, a very small enrollment could mean we may not provide a formal U. S. group leader.
-Nonetheless, be assured that our local guides are professional, experienced and competent.
-A small group size can also allow them to pay special attention to you!↑
+However, a very small enrollment could mean we provide a locally–based group leader.
+Nonetheless, be assured that our local leaders (always English–speaking) and guides are professional, experienced and competent — they have previously guided many trips with us and we can show you comments or refer you to travelers who have been on a trip with them.

 24. What If I Want To Go On My Own Trek Alone Or With My Family And Friends?

 Did I hear you say...
-Independent Treks?
+Custom Trips?
 Sometimes a group of family or friends want to travel independently.
-Maybe our schedule doesn't coincide with times available for your travel.
-Often a custom trip is just right for one or several people who like the independence and flexibility of traveling on their own, but still want the ease and convenience of having HHT plan the trip logistics and provide the amenities.
-You can benefit from nearly two decades of expertise and personal contact in the Himalaya.
-A custom trip could be just what you are looking for.
+What about that big family or birthday celebration at 18,000 feet?
+We've done that!
+Maybe our scheduled trips don't coincide with times available to you.
+A Custom Trip is just right for one or two people, or a group wanting a custom itinerary with the flexibility of traveling their own way.
+Custom Trips still receive the assurance and convenience of having HHT plan the trip logistics and provide the bookings, staff and services.
+You can benefit from over two decades of expertise and personal contact in the Himalaya and Southeast Asia.
+A Custom Trip could be just what you are looking for.
 We do that!

-Many not-for-profit organizations organize treks or tours as a way to raise money or awareness.
-Himalayan High Treks can work with your organization to plan and coordinate all logistics to create and run your trip.
+Many not-for-profit organizations organize adventure treks or tours to the Himalaya or Southeast Asia as a way to raise money or awareness.
+Himalayan High Treks can work with your organization to plan and coordinate the logistics to create and run your trip.